wf4ever/deliverables/D4.2v2/section-2-provenance.md

 ### Provenance visualization

-- How are we doing with provenance visualisation? (@@TODO: Esteban: to check with Stian and Raul about progress)
+(How are we doing with provenance visualisation?)

+> For the visualization I think that its better to contact with Raul which was working in ROEVO and had some visualization of that done.
+(Esteban)    I'll grab a screenshot from the portal when the display is big-fixed.

 ### Assessment of Kegg workflows